alex0rpi/Chat-WebApp/README.md

 Although I believe I've achieved the desired functional result and fulfilled most of the bootcamp requirements, there is significant room for improvement for this app.
 To mention a few potential improvements:

+- First and foremost, there is no password recovery functionality.
+I would like to implement this feature in the future.
 - The app should be dockerized.
 I'm still learning how to use docker and docker-compose.
 - React implementation on client side needs to be more encapsulated.
 For example all http request should be in a services directory.
 My frontend in general is rather simplistic, so it could be improved as well.
 Adding framer motion animations would be a nice touch.
 - JSON web token implementation is a bit trivial and superficial.
 Users are assigned a token at login/register and then it is stored in the local storage, which is not the most secure practice.
 I'm still learning how to implement a more robust authentication system.
 - Ideally, the sequelize models shouls be implemented in typescript, just like the rest of the project.
-- Implement a more robust error handling and validation system.
-Mine here is still quite basic.
+- Implement a more robust error handling.
+Mine here is still quite basic with browser alerts.
 - Study the implementation of hexagonal architecture.
 At least in the backend.
 I only scratched the surface by having an infrastructure of database repositories.
 These are charged with the CRUD operation on the databse.
 These allows the controllers and listeners to be db agnostic.
 - It could be a nice feature to add deleteRooms with users inside and redirect them all somewhere else.
 Also, the fact that any user can delete any room is not the best practice.
 Ideally, only the creator of the room should be able to delete it (for example).
 - Users don't have a profile picture nor can send files or pictures.
 Multer could be used to implement this feature.
 - Also, once registered, users are permanently stored on the db.
 It would be nice to implement a feature so users can delete their accounts.</br>

 These are just a few enhancements that I can think of right now.
 I'm sure there are many more.
 Feel free to contribute to this project if you want to.

 ## Languages and Technologies 👦•💻